Arezookhalili/Arezookhalili.github.io/_posts/2024-12-08-Estimation-of-Obesity-Levels-based-on-Eating-Habits-and-Physical-Condition.md

+## Observation:
-### <span style='color:green'>Observation - The plot shows that females, on average, tend to have a higher and more varied BMI compared to males.
+✅ The plot shows that females, on average, tend to have a higher and more varied BMI compared to males.
 The broader spread of BMI values in females suggests more diversity in body composition within this group.</span>

 ```python